FREQUENTLY ASKED QUESTIONS

 If you are coming from Central it is a very easy walk.
-From the bottom of the Mid-levels escalator where the Holly Brown coffee booth is, you can take the small escalator down to Queens Road and cross the street to Queen Victoria Street.
-Our building entrance is about 3 stores down on the right, just past the kickboxing gym.
+From the start of the Mid-levels escalator, you can walk down and cross Queens Road Central to reach Queen Victoria Street.
+Our building entrance is about 3 stores down the hill on the right.
 We are on the 6th floor of 15 Queen Victoria Street in Unit 602.

 If you are taking a taxi, tell your driver Central, Queen Victoria Street (域多利皇后街) and you should be set (Queen Victoria Street is a one way street and only two blocks long).
-You’ll want to get off at the top of the street at the intersection of Queens Road Central.
+Get off at the top of the street at the intersection of Queens Road Central.
 If all else fails, you can get off at the The Center (中環中心) which is the closest and biggest landmark only 1-block away.

 Central can be get very busy with traffic and delays so plan accordingly (or email us if you are from out of town and want to know how much travel time to budget).